officialjaware/google-threat-intel-snippets/README.md

-# Google Threat Intelligence Snippets
+# Google Threat Intelligence Tools

 This project serves as a repository of scripts, examples, and more to help customers interact with Google Threat Intelligence via API.